Mahdi-Salehi-PhD/COVID-19-dashboard/README.md

 which transforms the data from Johns Hopkins University Center for Systems Science and Engineering (CSSEGISandData/COVID-19) into a json file.
 This Shiny app, first released on 6 April 2020, to serve as a platform for visualization and analysis of the data.
-Analysis here includes logistic and Gompertz growth models, as two mathematical tools for predicting the future of the COVID-19 pandemic, as well as the  Moran's index metric, which gives a spatial correlation of the contries of a given continent.<br>
+Analysis here includes logistic and Gompertz growth models, as two mathematical tools for predicting the future of the COVID-19 pandemic, as well as the  Moran's index metric, which gives a spatial correlation of the contries of a given continent.<hr>
 The team members of this dashboard are as follows:
 <div style = 'font-size: 14.5px;color:black;font-weight:bold'>  <a style = 'font-size: 16px;color:blue;font-weight:bold'; href = http://salehi.neyshabur.ac.ir/math/salehi/ > Mahdi Salehi </a>: Department of Mathematics and Statistics, Faculty of Basic Sciences - University of Neyshabur, Iran  <a style = 'font-size: 14.5px;color:blue;font-weight:bold'; href = https://publons.com/researcher/3069341/mahdi-salehi/publications/> (principal developer) </a></div><br>
              <div style = 'font-size: 14.5px;color:black;font-weight:bold'>  <a style = 'font-size: 16px;color:blue;font-weight:bold'> Foad Esmaeili</a>: Department of Mathematics and Statistics, Faculty of Basic Sciences - University of Neyshabur, Iran </div><br>